zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 Specific capacities required for weaving at all scales:

 ### TOOL 1: THE FIELD AWARENESS
-**Capacity:** Perceive the state of the collective field—mood, energy, coherence, tension **Cultivation:**
+**Capacity:** Perceive the state of the collective field, mood, energy, coherence, tension **Cultivation:**
 - Practice group sensing (periodically ask: what is the field like right now?)
 - Develop somatic markers for collective states
 - Learn to differentiate own state from field state

 ### TOOL 2: THE RELATIONAL MAP
-**Capacity:** Hold the structure of relationship within a collective—who is connected to whom, how, with what quality **Cultivation:**
+**Capacity:** Hold the structure of relationship within a collective, who is connected to whom, how, with what quality **Cultivation:**
 - Regularly map relationships you observe
 - Track changes over time
 - Notice gaps, concentrations, bridges

 ### TOOL 3: THE RHYTHM ATTUNEMENT
-**Capacity:** Sense and adjust collective tempo—when to speed, when to slow, when to pause **Cultivation:**
+**Capacity:** Sense and adjust collective tempo, when to speed, when to slow, when to pause **Cultivation:**
 - Practice pacing in conversation
 - Learn to feel group energy level